The non-local repercussions of partial jamming in dense granular flows: Conclusions

-\textit{Conclusions}\textemdash The key result of this Letter is that a non-local continuum model (\ref{eq:NL_continuum}) can be derived from a purely kinematic argument, considering the existence of jammed clusters in the flow and the way they spatially redistribute the vorticity.
-The cooperativity length scale $\xi$, the only parameter of this model, is further found to be related to the average cluster size according to (\ref{eq:24}), which itself depends on the inertial number $I$ with a power law (Fig.\ref{fig:pdf_size}).
+The key result of this paper is that a non-local continuum model (\ref{eq:NL_continuum}) can be derived from a purely kinematic argument, considering the existence of jammed clusters in the flow and the way they spatially redistribute the vorticity.
+This derivation indicates that the presence of jammed clusters in the flows can lead to non-local behaviours at the continuum scale.
+Clusters were evidenced here for frictional dense granular flows, and there average size was found to follow a power law with the inertial number represented by equation (\ref{eq:xi}).

-Convective motion of particles\cite{khosropour_convection_1997,*radjai_turbulentlike_2002,*rognon_thermal_2010}, and avalanche-like rearrangements have been observed in various glassy materials like sand \cite{abedi2012vortex}, granular materials \cite{pouliquen_velocity_2004,*keys_measurement_2007}, foams \cite{durian1997bubble}, suspensions \cite{goyon_spatial_2008,during_length_2014}, colloids\cite{berthier_direct_2005,*ballesta_unexpected_2008}, Lennard-Jones glass \cite{PhysRevE.60.3107,*lemaitre2009rate}.
-Our results imply that non-local behaviours should be expected in all such glassy materials so long as jammed clusters develop within the flow.
-Subsequently, it indicates that non-local behaviours originate from and are governed by a common mechanism that is independent from the specific nature of the material local constitutive law.
-This suggests that non-locallity should be a universal feature of glassy materials and could therefore be described by a unique model such as (\ref{eq:NL_continuum}) taking into account the particular cluster size that develops in specific materials.
+More generally, correlated motion of particles \cite{khosropour_convection_1997,radjai_turbulentlike_2002,rognon_thermal_2010}, and avalanche-like rearrangements have been observed in various glassy materials like sand \cite{abedi2012vortex}, granular materials \cite{pouliquen_velocity_2004,keys_measurement_2007,henkes2016rigid}, cohesive grains \cite{rognon2008dense}, foams \cite{durian1997bubble}, suspensions \cite{goyon_spatial_2008,during_length_2014}, colloids \cite{berthier_direct_2005,ballesta_unexpected_2008}, and Lennard-Jones glass \cite{PhysRevE.60.3107,lemaitre2009rate}.
+These observations suggest that clusters of particles may exist in many glassy materials.
+Our derivation indicates that non-local behaviours should then be expected.
+Furthermore, the link made here between clusters and non-locality creates a promising opportunity to better interpret, analyse and unify the non-local behaviours of glassy materials through a thorough characterisation of cluster size and formation mechanisms for specific materials and flow configurations.

+The cluster-based non-local model we derived from the local kinematics is defined by Eqs. (\ref{eq:NL_continuum}) and (\ref{eq:ell_cap}).
+It only marginally differs from the Cooperative non-local model in that it does not involve a shear stress or shear to normal stress ratio in the definition of fluidity.
+With the flow geometries we have considered, we found that this difference did not lead to significant discrepancies between the models, which were both matching relatively well the measured flow profiles.
+Nonetheless, it is possible that other geometries could reveal some more noticeable discrepancies.

+In this work, we have investigated the non-local behaviours by deliberately focusing on micro-kinematic process based on quantifiable cluster sizes.
+The fact that this kinematic description could be established does not rule out an alternative interpretation of non-locality in terms of contact forces, length of force chains and diffusion of stress fluctuations through the contact network.
+While a non-local description based on a quantifiable micro-dynamical process would certainly complement our understanding of non-locality, such a description is yet to be established.